Loading…

 Jordan Guerriero

-Assistant Supervisor, Arapahoe Library District
+Aurora, Arapahoe Library District

 Jordan M. Guerriero is an Assistant Supervisor with over 4 years of experience working in both urban and rural libraries.
 In addition to a vast history working in social work.
 Jordan's experience ranges from digital literacy, makerspaces, and even to storytime.
 She loves to work...
 Read More →